H-Ismael/pubhealth/README.md

 ### 4. Conclusion:

-RoBERTa seems the best fitting model but still far from acceptable results though I have seen that DeBERTa v3 did also good.
+RoBERTa seems the best fitting model but still far from acceptable results though results from previous work using DeBERTa v3 did also great (testing in progress).

 ____________________________________________________________________________________________________________